How to Get Into College With a Low GPA

 Know Your Options

 When you create your list of colleges to apply to, ensure you know your realistic options.
 While it may be your dream to get into Harvard, you should know their recent GPA median was 3.9!
-If you have a 3.4 GPA, you should still try your luck with Harvard but have several match and safety schools to fall back on.
+If you have, say, a 3.8 GPA or a 3.7 GPA, you should still try your luck with Harvard but have several match and safety schools to fall back on.

 Similarly, you can consider attending community college for a year to boost your grades and demonstrate your ability to handle college-level coursework.